jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-10.md

 therefore that every other interest must be subordinated to the supreme interests of the nation.
 In particular we cannot accredit to any other state a sovereign power and sovereign rights within the confines of the nation and the REICH, which represents the nation.

 The absurdity which some federal states commit by maintaining 'representations' abroad and corresponding foreign 'representations' among themselves--that must cease and will cease.
 Until this happens we cannot be surprised if certain foreign countries are dubious about the political unity of the REICH and act accordingly.
 The absurdity of these 'representations' is all the greater because they do harm and do not bring the slightest advantage.

 If the interests of a German abroad cannot be protected by the ambassador of the REICH, much less can they be protected by the minister from some small federal state which appears ridiculous in the framework of the present world order.
 The real truth is that these small federal states are envisaged as points of attack for attempts at secession, which prospect is always pleasing to a certain foreign State.
 We, National Socialists, must not allow some noble caste which has become effete with age to occupy an ambassadorial post abroad, with the idea that by engrafting one of its withered branches in new soil the green leaves may sprout again.
 Already in the time of the old REICH our diplomatic representatives abroad were such a sorry lot that a further trial of that experience would be out of the question.

-It is certain that in the future the importance of the individual states will be transferred to the sphere of our cultural policy.
+In the future the importance of the individual states will be transferred to the sphere of our cultural policy.
 The monarch who did most to make Bavaria an important centre was not an obstinate particularist with anti-German tendencies, but Ludwig I who was as much devoted to the ideal of German greatness as he was to that of art.

 His first consideration was to use the powers of the state to develop the cultural position of Bavaria and not its political power.
 And in doing this he produced better and more durable results than if he had followed any other line of conduct.

-Up to this time Munich was a provincial residence town of only small importance, but he transformed it into the metropolis of German art and by doing so he made it an intellectual centre which even to-day holds Franconia to Bavaria, though the Franconians are of quite a different temperament.
+Up to this time, Munich was a provincial residence town of only small importance, but he transformed it into the metropolis of German art and by doing so he made it an intellectual centre which even to-day holds Franconia to Bavaria, though the Franconians are of quite a different temperament.
 If Munich had remained as it had